-Prior to CCSD Board approval of the Community Park Master Plan, if onsite wells are proposed for the water source, the CCSD shall conduct additional tests on each proposed well to determine flow rates, capacity, and quality of water.
+- WS/mm-2 Prior to CCSD Board approval of the Community Park Master Plan, if onsite wells are proposed for the water source, the CCSD shall conduct additional tests on each proposed well to determine flow rates, capacity, and quality of water.
 Based on the results of water quality tests, methods of treatment shall be identified.
-The Master Plan shall not be implemented unless sufficient water supply is determined to be available.

-Prior to CCSD Board approval of the Community Park Master Plan, if onsite wells are proposed for the water source, the CCSD shall identify which wells would be utilized (existing and/or proposed), consistent with the adopted Deed of Conservation Easement.
+Tests shall demonstrate compliance with federal, state, and local standards regarding use of wells for non-potable supply and turf irrigation.
+The Master Plan shall not be implemented unless sufficient water supply is determined to be available. - WS/mm-3 Prior to CCSD Board approval of the Community Park Master Plan, if onsite wells are proposed for the water source, the CCSD shall identify which wells would be utilized (existing and/or proposed), consistent with the adopted Deed of Conservation Easement.

-With implementation of mitigation, impacts associated with the use of on-site wells for water supply would be considered less than significant with mitigation, Class II.

-WS Impact 3

-Use of on-site wells may affect stream flow within Santa Rosa Creek, resulting in a potentially significant adverse impacts to the riparian corridor and special-status habitat types, vegetation, and wildlife.
+- Residual Impact With implementation of mitigation, impacts associated with the use of on-site wells for water supply would be considered less than significant with mitigation, Class II. - WS Impact 3 Use of on-site wells may affect stream flow within Santa Rosa Creek, resulting in a potentially significant adverse impacts to the riparian corridor and special-status habitat types, vegetation, and wildlife.

-Prior to CCSD Board approval of construction plans for implementation of the Community Park Master Plan, if onsite wells are proposed for the water source, the CCSD shall develop plans for a new well from riparian water sources on the East FRP.
+- WS/mm-4 Prior to CCSD Board approval of construction plans for implementation of the Community Park Master Plan, if onsite wells are proposed for the water source, the CCSD shall develop plans for a new well from riparian water sources on the East FRP.
+Proposed plans shall be reviewed and approved by the Friends of the Fiscalini Ranch Preserve and State Coastal Conservancy, and the Management Plan shall be amended prior to well development.
 The well shall be designed to avoid stream flow impacts, and plans shall include a sanitary seal to a clay bed below the elevation of the creek bed, at least 20 feet in depth and a minimum of 150 feet from the creek bank.
-The well shall be pump tested to document whether there would be any potential effects to stream flow from during operation of the well.

-With implementation of mitigation, impacts associated with the use of on-site wells for water supply would be considered less than significant with mitigation, Class II.
+The well shall be pump tested during extended drought conditions (e.g., 75 percent or less of average rainfall for a minimum period of two years) to document whether there would be any potential effects to stream flow from during operation of the well.
+Use of on-site wells shall be prohibited if tests demonstrate any affect on stream-flow. - Residual Impact With implementation of mitigation, impacts associated with the use of on-site wells for water supply would be considered less than significant with mitigation, Class II.